 What is Formula Management?

-What is the Citation Library?
+What is the Smart Library?

 How does FM aid the claims process?

 Part of marketing involves developing and substantiating label claims to give consumers confidence when making purchases and to help categorize products.
-Dietary supplements and natural product manufacturers use TraceGains and the Citation Library to help better manage health claims substantiation, accelerate new product development, and connect teams through a networked platform.
+Dietary supplements and natural product manufacturers use TraceGains and the Smart Library to help better manage health claims substantiation, accelerate new product development, and connect teams through a networked platform.

 Types of Claims